What We Do

 In October 2015, we started using camera traps to monitor lemurs and other animal species in Mangabe protected area (Moramanga district).
 This method provides valuable information on the presence / absence, behavior and habitat use of lemurs.

 Currently, Madagasikara Voakajy directly impacts the following lemur species:

 - Common brown lemur (Eulemur fulvus)

 - Diademed sifaka (Propithecus diadema)

-Given the high rates of lemur hunting in their target region, Madagasikara Voakajy undertakes awareness campaigns to raise awareness of the protected status of lemurs with both children and adults.
-For example, they have ‘Lenari’ – their indri mascot – who interacts with audience members at outreach events through playing, singing and dancing.
+Given the high rates of lemur hunting in our target region, Madagasikara Voakajy undertakes awareness campaigns of the protected status of lemurs with both children and adults.
+For example, ‘Lenari’, our Indri mascot, interacts with audience members at outreach events through playing, singing and dancing.
 ‘Lenari’ makes appearances at the organization’s events which include animal festivals, drawing competitions, song and poem competitions, field trips, and even the creation of school biodiversity clubs.

 Madagasikara Voakajy also undertakes outreach in schools.
-Their partnership with education authorities at the local level is especially helpful when schools that are located in communities that are within the boundaries of new protected areas.
+Our partnership with education authorities at the local level is especially helpful with schools located in communities that are within the boundaries of new protected areas.

 Through our student training program, Madagasikara Voakajy continues to nurture the next generation of Malagasy scientists.We are also aiming to build the careers of promising Malagasy biologists through employment within the organization.